Online LLM watermark detection via e-processes: A mathematical formulation of watermarks

 with the convention $y^{\infty}=0$ for $y<1$ and $1^\infty=1$.
 Its density function is

 which is an increasing function of $y$.
 Moreover, it is strictly increasing on $[0,1]$ unless $\ntp$ is degenerate.
-As a consequence, $Y$ is strictly super-uniform under the alternative hypothesis for any nondegenerate $\ntp $, making a test based on $Y$ reasonable.
+As a consequence, $Y$ is strictly super-uniform under the alternative hypothesis for any nondegenerate $\ntp $.
+Super-uniformity is a key property for our test based on e-processes, and motivates our main assumption in Section \ref{sec:e-test}.